-Axis Launches First FIPS 140-3-Compliant Device
+Axis launches first FIPS 140-3-compliant device

-Axis Communications, a leader in Network video, is the first to launch a network security device with an embedded discrete secure element validated to the state-of-the-art FIPS 140-3 Standard Level 3.
-Thus, Axis customers in government and critical infrastructure can be assured that their devices live up to the security levels defined by the US National Institute of Standards and technology (NIST) and required by law.
+(MENAFN- Procre8) Dubai, UAE, September 2024: Axis Communications, a leader in network video, is the first to launch a network security device with an embedded discrete secure element validated to the state-of-the-art FIPS 140-3 Standard Level 3.
+Thus, Axis customers in government and critical infrastructure can be assured that their devices live up to the security levels defined by the US National Institute of Standards and Technology (NIST) and required by law.
 FIPS 140-3 certification assesses four levels of security.
 At Level 3, hardware is expected to prevent tampering, and access must be identity based.
-The embedded discrete secure element, EdgeLock SE052F, is from NXP Semiconductors, a world leader in secure connectivity solutions for embedded applications and known for its trusted security solutions, including securing today's smartphones, bank cards and passports.
+The embedded discrete secure element, EdgeLock® SE052F, is from NXP® Semiconductors, a world leader in secure connectivity solutions for embedded applications and known for its trusted security solutions, including securing today’s smartphones, bank cards and passports.

 More devices with FIPS 140-3-validated secure elements on the way